breadtubetv/breadtubetv/content/channels/theserfs/_index.md

 ---
-description: |
-  In a media landscape blemished with uncertainty two indentured plebs bring you their comedic spin on the weekly news.
+description: In a media landscape blemished with uncertainty two indentured plebs bring you their comedic spin on the weekly news.
 The only escape from the black death is a few moments to swill ale in a disease ridden tavern.
+If you like what you see and hear please subscribe, share, and like at will.
+Be sure to check out our podcast at www.weareserfs.com
 title: The Serfs
 type: channel
 menu: